mnbroatch/react-dialogue-tree/README.md

 Instead of a `text` property, a dialogue node can have a `component` property.
 Components are supplied in a customComponents object.

+This dialogue will show the arbitrarily-added "yell" value three times:

     <DialogueTree
       dialogue={myDialogue}